How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 2. Financial returns such as IRR and NPV

-Revenue defines income, financial metrics translate that income into returns, operational metrics validate performance, and dashboards provide continuous oversight.
+Revenue defines income, financial metrics translate that income into returns, operational metrics indicate how the asset is expected to perform, and sustainability metrics capture how the project fits within regulatory and environmental constraints.

 When these align, a project becomes investable.
 When they do not, it usually does not matter how useful the project actually is.